 - Pour key lime pie filling into the pie crust and return to oven.

 - Bake pie for 15 minutes and cool.

 - Garnish with graham cracker crumbs, whipped cream and lime slices.

 One tip that I want to share is about pulverizing the nuts in a blender.
 If you’ve ever done this, then you know the nuts tend to stick to the bottom of the blender and are difficult to scrape out.

-So what I do is put the nuts in the blender with some of the graham cracker crumbs to keep them from sticking.
-I love how this works and I use this trick for other recipes too.
+So what I do is put the nuts in the blender with about a teaspoon of graham cracker crumbs to keep them from sticking.
+I love how this works and I use this trick for other graham crust recipes too.

-There are many variations of the Key Lime pie recipe, but for me, I always come back to this simple, 3-ingredient filling one.
+There are many variations of the Key Lime pie recipe, but for me, I always come back to this Key Lime pie with a 3 ingredient filling recipe.
 Maybe because it reminds me of younger days or maybe because these ingredients are always in my kitchen.